 Besides the Blue Lagoon, you will need to drive about an hour and thirty minutes outside of Reykjavík to find geothermal spots.

 The Secret Lagoon is a natural hot pool, popular with tourists and locals alike.
 This lagoon is less of a “spa experience” and is more authentic.
 Laugarvatn Fontana is another option offering a more spa-like feel.

 On your way to the geothermal areas of Iceland, I’d suggest visiting the geysers.
 Watch these natural beauties erupt every five minutes or so, sending boiling water hundreds of feet into the air!

 Note that the actual place is called “Geysir.”
 There is a café with snacks and coffee inside the building next to the park.

-If you are a gay traveler who loves a good hike, drive over to Þingvellir National park.
+Drive to Þingvellir National Park for a fantastic hiking adventure.
 Here you can walk between the Eurasian and North American tectonic plates.

 How to Get to South Iceland

-The people at Paloma were so friendly and I even made a friend who is a local yoga instructor!
-He introduced me and my friends to his circle of friends and we chatted for hours out on the covered terrace.
+The locals at Paloma were so friendly and I even made a friend who is a local yoga instructor!
+He introduced me and my friends to his circle of gay (and straight) friends and we chatted for hours.